-Groton Community School, Inc. can trace its history back to the 1930's and has been housed in various sites in Groton throughout the years.
-Our roots go back to a little brick schoolhouse on Long Hill Road, followed by a residence on Main Street, with an official beginning in 1934 as Groton Community Kindergarten in the First Parish Church.
+Groton Community School, Inc. can trace its history to the 1930s and has been housed in various sites in Groton throughout the years.
+Our roots go back to a little brick schoolhouse on Long Hill Road, followed by a residence on Main Street, with an official beginning in 1945 as Groton Community Kindergarten in the First Parish Church.
 Subsequent sites were at Grotonwood and the Prescott School building.

 In 1984, the school moved to its present location, and built a space especially for young children.
 Our classrooms have been designed to accommodate the energy, curiosity, and creativity of young children.
 Each room is bright and appealing, complete with a variety of learning materials, and includes special features such as a loft and kitchen area designed for creative art and cooking activities.
 A large multi-purpose room, used for our creative movement program, also plays host to a variety of children's events, musical programs, and special guests.
 Our facility is carpeted and air-conditioned.